Best Optoma Projectors

 Most offices and schools figure on a 3 to 5-year life for traditional projectors.
 Theaters and other large venues may invest significantly more in a projector and expect a longer service life.
 For home theater and portable projectors, longevity and maintenance requirements may vary greatly depending on the type of light source, the frequency of use, and the environment.

 In traditional projectors, the lamp life may range from 1,500 to around 6,000 hours.
 If available, options like eco mode may help maximize lamp life.
-You can see the lamp life on most projectors’ product descriptions, as you’ll find on our Optoma 4K Projector review.
+You can see the lamp life on most projectors’ product descriptions.

 Laser-driven projectors offer much longer maintenance intervals and up to 30,000 hours of lamp life in the Optoma CinemaX line of laser projectors, for example.
 Other wear items may include air filters and built-in speakers.